markofsuccess/interactive-front-end-mile-stone-project/README.md

 # Dream Holiday Destinations

-My second mile-stone project for my school [Code Institute](https://codeinstitute.net/) This is a simple single web page application where users can search for countries, cities, restaurants, tourist attractions, accomodation and much more with the search bar above google maps.
-Its very easy to use for anyone, just click in where you want to travel, then click what local restaurants, hotels, shopping, art galleries, spa's and train stations are located.
-A table of results will show under the map showing each marker on the map which is one, when pressing on any of the markes either on the map or in the results table, info for that specific attraction will show.
+My second mile-stone project for my school [Code Institute](https://codeinstitute.net/) This is a simple single web page application where users can search where they want to travel and explore different cities and local restaurants, tourist attractions, accomodation and transport with the search bar above google maps.
+Its very easy to use for anyone, just choose a country and search for city where you want to travel, then click what local restaurants, hotels, shopping, art galleries, spa's and train stations are located.
+A table of results will show under the map showing each marker on the map where it is located, when pressing on any of the markes either on the map or in the results table, info for that specific attraction will show.
+The site is quite simple, its a project I worked long on and in the last phase of the project I decided to test a new design with some old features from before, the main difference was intemplenting more of the Google Place Autocomplete Search in order to make the site more interactive and useful for the users.
+Now they can really explore any city in the world and see results of many local activites in a clear way.
+I added a question mark icon when clicked, showing a infobox explaining what the site is about, also added social media link icon for my Github and LinkedIn sites hence if anyone would like to get in contact me.

 ## UX